Grammatical gender: Gender inflection and number inflection

-Grammatical gender can be realized on pronouns
+On pronouns

 Pronouns may agree in gender with the noun or noun phrase to which they refer (their antecedent).
 Sometimes, however, there is no antecedent—the referent of the pronoun is deduced indirectly from the context: this is found with personal pronouns, as well as with indefinite and dummy pronouns.

 Personal pronouns

 With personal pronouns, the gender of the pronoun is likely to agree with the natural gender of the referent.
 Indeed, in most European languages, personal pronouns are gendered; for example English (the personal pronouns he, she and it are used depending on whether the referent is male, female, or inanimate or non-human; this is in spite of the fact that English does not generally have grammatical gender).
 A parallel example is provided by the object suffixes of verbs in Arabic, which correspond to object pronouns, and which also inflect for gender in the second person (though not in the first):